Charte-dot/The-Zodiac-Zone/README.md

   After viewing a few horoscope generating projects, this site help me develop the if , elif, else statement used to calculate the month and day the user inputs to correspond with a star sign.

 - [Geeks-for-Geeks](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,1%3A%20Text%20in%20default%20font)
-  Credit to geeks for geeks on how to use and impliment code for ASCII generated art for main logo and exit message.
+  Credit to geeks for geeks on how to use and implement code for ASCII generated art for main logo and exit message.

 - [Amuls-Academy](https://www.youtube.com/watch?v=-Z5qhTocLSo)
   During debugging process, I realised that month would take any day value inc 31 days in a month with only 30 days.
 So with the help of this video tutorial, I was able to implement code that would recognise 30 days in a 30 day month or throw and error if invalid combination.